scottwater/blog/_posts/2019-01-15-revisiting-saa-behind-my-saa.md

 ### Heroku

 Next to salary, still by far our most significant expense.
-I have some particular gripes out Heroku, but before I list them, I want to be super clear that **I love the platform and think it is the way every small startup should launch**.
+I have some particular gripes about Heroku, but before I list them, I want to be super clear that **I love the platform and think it is the way every small startup should launch**.
 Focus on your business and not your machines/cloud/etc.

 Here are some things I wished Heroku did better: